Philadelphia Futures has produced significant and measurable results that have made our approach a model for organizations nationwide.

 - White-Williams Scholars Incentive Awards, which include financial assistance, are granted to Sponsor-A-Scholar and College Connection students who exhibit academic excellence, commendable character and active engagement in their Philadelphia Futures programs.

-- Urban boys of color face overwhelming obstacles on their journey to college.
-In response to this national crisis, in 2006, Philadelphia Futures created the Young Men's Initiative, which provides boys with opportunities to be exposed to positive male role models and helps to foster positive personal and academic outcomes.
+- Urban young men of color face overwhelming obstacles on their journey to college.
+In response to this national crisis, in 2006, Philadelphia Futures created the Young Men's Initiative, which provides young men with opportunities to be exposed to positive male role models and helps to foster positive personal and academic outcomes.

 - Annually, Philadelphia Futures publishes and distributes – at no cost to students and their families – more than 40,000 copies of the Step Up to College Guide, and also makes the Step Up to College Video Series and accompanying digital media resources available on www.stepuptocollege.org and www.youtube.com/stepuptocollege.
 In 2016, the free Step Up to College mobile app was launched providing enriched, interactive access to the Guide.